AllTheBacteria/AllTheBacteria/docs/sample_metadata.rst

 likely to contain some errors: if a sample has a sylph match with more than 99% abundance then that is the species call, otherwise the species is called as "unknown".
-This call is used for compressing the assemblies with Minihpy (it requires species calls), and so incorrect calls do not matter for this use case.
+This call is used for compressing the assemblies with Miniphy (it requires species calls), and so incorrect calls do not matter for this use case.